Senuthmi/Client-Server-Architectures---Coursework-2025-26-/README.md

 ## Part 1: Service Architecture & Setup

-### 1. In your report, explain the default lifecycle of a JAX-RS Resource class.
+### 1. .
+In your report, explain the default lifecycle of a JAX-RS Resource class.
 Is a new instance instantiated for every incoming request, or does the runtime treat it as a singleton?
+Elaborate on how this architectural decision impacts the way you manage andsynchronize your in-memory data structures (maps/lists) to prevent data loss or race conditions

 The lifecycle of a JAX-RS resource class is, by default, per-request scoped.
 This means that a new instance of the resource class is created for every incoming HTTP request.
 This design ensures thread safety at the object level, since no two requests share the same instance.